Charmungo98/Battleships/README.md

 - The user enters their name before the game begins.

+- The user selects which size board they wish to choose.

 - Players take turns to "fire" at the opponent's grid by guessing the coordinates.

 - The game asks for row and column numbers separately.
 Both coordinates start from 1, with 1,1 being the top left corner of the grid.
 After each guess, the game informs the player whether it was a hit or a miss.